nus-cs2113-AY2223S2/tp/docs/team/yixuann02.md

     - Showing a module information
     - Showing a module class information

 #### Contributions to the DG
 - Added/Elaborated on the following classes in the DG:
   - ShowModuleCommand
   - ListModuleWithLessonCommand
+  - ListCommand
   - FindCommand
+- Added the following PlantUML diagrams:
+  -ShowModuleCommand Sequence Diagram
+  - ListModuleWithLessonCommand Sequence Diagram
-  - ListCommand
+  - ListCommand Sequence Diagram
+  - DeleteModuleCommand Sequence Diagram

 #### Contributions to team-based tasks
 - Assisted in maintaining the issue tracker